-Here we answer some common questions about the legend that is Enzo Ferrari and highlight seven interesting facts about his life and times.
+Here we answer some common questions about the legend that is Enzo Ferrari and highlight seven interesting facts about his life.

 How old was Enzo Ferrari when he died, and why did he die?